Michael Gove: Chancellor of the Duchy of Lancaster: 2019–2021

 Upon the election of Johnson as prime minister, Gove was appointed Chancellor of the Duchy of Lancaster.
 His non-portfolio role included responsibility for no-deal Brexit preparations, overseeing constitutional affairs, maintaining the integrity of the Union, and having oversight over all Cabinet Office policy.
+He was often described by the media as Johnson's "de facto" Deputy Prime Minister.
 Gove was excluded from a place on the National Security Council committee as Johnson pursued a slimming down of Cabinet operations.
 He became a central figure in the conduction of Operation Yellowhammer, the civil servant contingency planning for the possibility of a no-deal Brexit.

 Writing in The Sunday Times on 28 July 2019, Gove said that a no-deal Brexit was "a very real prospect" and one that the Government was "working on the assumption of".
-He said in August that it was "wrong and sad" that the EU was "refusing to negotiate" over a new withdrawal agreement.
+He said in August that it was "wrong and sad" that the EU was "refusing to negotiate" over a new withdrawal agreement, which the Johnson ministry sought in order to remove the Irish backstop provisions that had contributed to Parliament rejecting Theresa May's deal three times.
 That month, an official Cabinet Yellowhammer document leaked, predicting that a no-deal Brexit would lead to food, medicine, and petrol shortages.
 Gove said the leaked dossier outlined a "worst-case scenario".
-Interviewed in September 2019, Gove declined to say whether the Government would abide by legislation designed to stop a no-deal Brexit.
+In September 2019, amid parliamentary efforts to block a no-deal Brexit through what became the Benn Act, Gove declined to say whether the Government would abide by legislation requiring the prime minister to seek an extension to the Article 50 deadline.

 In 2019, LBC's Iain Dale placed Gove third in a list of that year's "Top 100 Most Influential Conservatives".
 During the 2019 Speaker of the House of Commons election, Gove nominated Labour MP Chris Bryant to replace John Bercow.
 Gove helped to prepare Johnson for the 2019 general election debates by playing the role of the Labour leader Jeremy Corbyn.
 He offered to stand in for Johnson during a Channel 4 debate on environmental issues but the editor of Channel 4 News said the debate was only open to party leaders.
 At the 2019 general election, Gove was again re-elected, seeing his majority cut to 18,349, and with a decreased vote share of 58.6%.